JohnTwiiX/dso-python-tasks/module-4/hashcat/README.md

 ### Functions

-- `hash_function(mode)`:
+#### `hash_function(mode)`

 - Returns the appropriate hash function from the `hashlib` library based on the specified mode.
 - Raises a `ValueError` if an unsupported mode is specified.

-- `brute_force_attack(target_hash, hash_func)`:
+#### `brute_force_attack(target_hash, hash_func)`

 - Performs a brute-force attack by generating all possible passwords from a specified character set and length range, hashing them, and comparing to the target hash.
 - Parameters:
   - `target_hash`: The target hash to crack.
   - `hash_func`: The hash function to use.
 - Uses ASCII letters and digits with a password length range of 6 to 8 characters.

-- `dictionary_attack(target_hash, hash_func, wordlist_path)`:
+#### `dictionary_attack(target_hash, hash_func, wordlist_path)`

 - Performs a dictionary attack by reading passwords from a wordlist file, hashing them, and comparing to the target hash.
   - Parameters:
     - `target_hash`: The target hash to crack.
     - `hash_func`: The hash function to use.
     - `wordlist_path`: Path to the wordlist file.

-- `main()`:
+#### `main()`

 - Parses command-line arguments and invokes the appropriate attack function.
 - Validates required parameters and handles errors.

 ### Notes

-- The tool is designed to stop as soon as a valid password is found and reports the elapsed time.
 - The brute-force attack function prints each password attempt, which can be useful for debugging or understanding the attack process.
-- The script can read the target hash from a file if specified with the `-H` argument.